This post contains affiliate links.

-In my house, Thai food is always a yes.
-It’s rare that you’ll find me turning it down!
-Being as I love a great Thai curry and have included a number of different renditions on my blog (banana or coconut curry, anyone?), I decided that it was time to make a Thai dish that’s cold, crispy, and refreshing.
+Thai food is always a yes in my house—I can never turn it down!
+I mean, I love a great Thai curry and have shared several renditions on my blog (Thai curried chickpeas, anyone?), so I decided that it was time to make a cool, crispy, and refreshing Thai side dish.

 And with that, Thai cucumber salad quickly became one of my favorites!
-It’s a jam packed dish filled with nutritious greens and a sweet but slightly hot (depending on your preference) dressing that hits the spot.
-It’s the perfect summer salad!
+It’s a jam-packed dish filled with nutritious greens and a sweet but slightly spicy sesame dressing that always hits the spot.

 Reader rating